Los Angeles Criminal Court Arraignments

 The quality of your attorney can have a significant impact on the arraignment.
 This is in great part because of the attorney’s role in the bail argument.
 During arraignment the judge will decide whether to keep the defendant in jail until the case is over or release the defendant for the duration of the case.
 A judge can also set a huge bail amount (e.g., $1,000,000 bail), which effectively means that the defendant will stay in jail for the entire case.

-An experienced and articulate attorney will more likely be able to make strong arguments to the judge regarding release and bail.
+An experienced Los Angeles criminal defense attorney will more likely be able to make strong arguments to the judge regarding release and bail.
 If your attorney is able to argue for a low bail amount, this can be the difference between months in jail before trial versus months living free and fighting the charges from the outside.